Becoming a Mason Graduate Student

 How to Apply

-CVPA Graduate Admissions is a self-managed system.
+Start your online application.
 Applicants are responsible for submitting all required application materials by the posted deadline.
-Review your program's requirements before you begin your application.

-Please note that SlideRoom charges applicants an additional fee for submitting materials (not exceeding $15).
-This must be paid upon submission of your items in SlideRoom.
-Only submit what is required for your application.
+Please note that SlideRoom charges applicants an additional fee (not exceeding $15) for submitting materials.
+This fee must be paid upon submission of your items in SlideRoom.
+Contact CVPA Graduate Admissions if you have any questions.

-International Applicants: There are additional requirements for international applicants.
-To learn more about what documentation needs to be submitted and how, click here.
+There are additional requirements for international applicants.
+Learn more about what documentation needs to be submitted and how.

 Applicants have the option to take graduate courses in non-degree status.
 To apply, interested applicants must complete an online application for their intended start term and include transcripts as well as a resume.
-Applicants will also be required to indicate which courses they plan to take on the application for approval during the application review process.
-Credits earned in non-degree status may potentially transfer to a degree program at a later date so long as it meets the program requirements and the program director approves the transfer.
-For information on transfer credit policies, please refer to the University Catalog.
+Applicants will also be required to indicate which courses they plan to take on the application.
+Credits earned in non-degree status may potentially transfer to a degree program later if they meet program requirements, and the program director approves the transfer.
+For information on transfer credit policies refer to the University Catalog.